 3. Whether the insurance carrier is subject to a finding of hazardous condition, an order of supervision, a delinquency proceeding or any other regulatory action in this state, the insurance carrier's state of domicile or any other state in which the insurance carrier transacted the business of insurance.

 E. Except in the event of nonpayment of premiums, each insurance carrier shall carry a risk to the conclusion of the policy period unless the policy is cancelled by the employer or unless one or both of the parties to a professional employer agreement terminate the agreement.
-The policy period shall be agreed upon by the insurance carrier and the employer.
+The policy period shall be agreed on by the insurance carrier and the employer.

 F. At least thirty days' notice shall be given by the insurance carrier to the employer and to the commission of any cancellation or nonrenewal of a policy if the cancellation or nonrenewal is at the election of the insurance carrier.
 The insurance carrier shall promptly notify the commission of any cancellation by the employer or failure of the employer to renew the policy.
 The failure to give notice of nonrenewal if the nonrenewal is at the election of the insurance carrier shall not extend coverage beyond the policy period.
 An insurance carrier shall notify the commission on a form prescribed by the commission that it has insured an employer for workers' compensation promptly after undertaking to insure the employer.

-H. An insurance carrier may reduce the amount of premiums paid by an employer by up to five per cent if all of the following apply:
+H. An insurance carrier may reduce the amount of premiums paid by an employer by up to five percent if all of the following apply:

 1. The insured employer complies with the drug testing policy requirements prescribed in section 23-493.04.